 The transition to choosing what feels true can feel like a big hurdle.
 Turning to self-compassion is necessary.
 It’s a regular practice for me.

 Support is usually necessary too.
 Earlier this year I made a commitment to myself to connect with a group that feels like my kindred spirits, even though it meant going way out of my way at first.
 It has been so worth it.
-I can see in hindsight what a turning point it was in my year.
+I can see in hindsight what a turning point it was in my year and my ongoing sense of connection.

-I invite you to find your kindred spirits, whether a kindhearted community, a dear friend, or a life coach who believes in you.
+I invite you to find your kindred spirits, whether a kindhearted community (groups for introverts and HSPs), a dear friend, or a life coach who believes in you.